C3 AI Documentation Home

 If you are still unable to resolve certificate errors for your machine, you may need to ignore certificate checks.
 This is not recommended as ignoring certificate checks may expose you to security vulnerabilities.

-Enter the following commands in terminal to bypass VS Code certificate checks:
+Enter the following commands in a CLI to bypass VS Code certificate checks:

 # Ignore NODE certificate checks